klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/doc/server_configurations.txt

 Neovim does not currently include built-in snippets. `vscode-html-language-server` only provides completions when snippet support is enabled.
 To enable completion, install a snippet plugin and add the following override to your language client capabilities during setup.

+The code-formatting feature of the lsp can be controlled with the `provideFormatter` option.

 ```lua
 --Enable (broadcasting) snippet capability for completion
 local capabilities = vim.lsp.protocol.make_client_capabilities()